Advertisement

 A senior woman talks with her nurse.
 Almost half of cases of CML are diagnosed in people 65 years or older.

-Chronic myeloid leukemia (CML) develops when myeloid white blood cells begin to grow uncontrollably.
-In most cases, the disease progresses slowly.
-However, CML can progress more rapidly when it reaches more advanced phases.
+Chronic myeloid leukemia (CML) is a type of leukemia.
+It happens when blood cells called myeloid white blood cells begin to grow out of control.
+In most cases, the disease is slow to progress.
+It can progress more rapidly, however, when it reaches more advanced phases.

 How common is CML?

-In the U.S., a person’s odds of having CML are 1 in 526.
-The majority of people who have CML are adults, and the disease is rare among children.
+In the United States, about 1 in every 526 people will develop CML.
+Most people who have CML are adults.
+The disease is rare among children.
 CML accounts for roughly 15 percent of all cases of leukemia.

 What is the difference between CML and AML?